AI-powered Inventory Optimization & Supply Planning

 A concrete example: Sport 2000, a retailer, started its collaboration with Flowlity on an S&OP angle and saw results within a few months.
 Similarly, other industrial clients were able to see rapid gains.
 We can provide you with detailed timelines and examples during a personalized exchange.

-Because Flowlity integrates with existing systems, companies can start generating value quickly.
-Improvements in inventory levels, service rates, and planning efficiency are often observed within weeks of deployment.
-At Plum, this translated into a 21% inventory reduction at go-live, reaching 38% reduction in inventory value over time.
+Because Flowlity integrates with existing ERP, WMS, and data systems through pre-built connectors, companies can start generating measurable value quickly.
+Improvements in inventory levels, service rates, and planning efficiency are typically observed within weeks of deployment rather than the 12-to-18-month timelines common with traditional planning suites.

 Yes — especially for companies that are scaling and starting to feel the limits of manual planning.